revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/JavaBasics.md

-31. What do you need to have to actually run a Java application?
+30. What do you need in order to run a Java application?

 <details><summary><b> Show Answer</b></summary>